 Students will doubtless be interested to know that tuition in Saudi Arabia is usually free, with a mix of both English- and Arabic-taught programs.

 Riyadh is also home to the world’s largest women-only university – Princess Nora bint Abdul Rahman University.
-Four of the city’s universities appear in the QS World University Rankings® 2023, with King Saud University featured in the top 300.
+Other top universities in Riyadh include the prestigious King Saud University.

 Testimonials